danielzzz/node-ping/README.md

 # Description

-node-ping is a simple wrapper for the system ping utility
+node-ping is a simple wrapper for the system ping utility.

 # Installation

 npm install ping

+Notes:

+* Although it is marked with node >=22, it should technially working in all node version for production purpose.
+The version is marked for development point of view

 # Usage